 Hometown Tourist Project Week # 22 – Port Aransas, Texas

 By: Kim M.

-Hi, I’m Kim from Chronic Chimera and I live on the Texas gulf coast but more importantly, I am your tour guide for Port Aransas, TX.
+Hi, I’m Kim from Savvy Support VA and I live on the Texas gulf coast but more importantly, I am your tour guide for Port Aransas, TX.
 I’m here to tell you why I love living here, and I look forward to sharing all the fun things to do in Port Aransas!

 First of all, I want to thank A Book Lover’s Adventures for having me here.
 Because of you and your readers, I was able to look at my surroundings with a new perspective.
 I am grateful for the reason that I was reminded of just how spectacular our area is.

 To start off, here’s a little about me.
 I live with debilitating chronic pain and invisible illness every day.
 That is why I started my blog, Savvy Support VA!